DamWis97/DamWis97.github.io/README.md

-# Damian Wisniewski - Business Analyst
+# Damian Wisniewski - Aspiring Business Analyst

+#### Technical Skills:
+  - Predictive analytics using statistical learning with R
+  - Forecasting and analyzing time series data with R
+  - Mathematical modelling and optimization using AMPL
+  - Dashboard for data science development using Python
+  - Simulation of Business Processes with JaamSim

-### Education
+## Education
-Business Analytics NHH - Graduation June 2024
+- M.S., Business Analytics	| Norwegian School of Economics (_June 2024_)
+- B.S., Business and Administration | Norwegian School of Economics (_June 2023_)

-### Projects
+## Projects
-Electricity Price Forecast
+### Electricity Price Forecast